 His work has made one measurable impact.
 It has inspired the work of another mapper, Craig Haggit, a map librarian at Denver Public Library.

 Haggit, who is using grant funding to help look into where racist restrictions lurked in the paperwork for housing in Denver, also wants to shed light on “the way forward” for communities.
 He hired Adison Petti, a geospatial expert, to review Denver's property documents from 1931-35 and plan the process for future phases of the project, which may examine other decades too.

 “I feel like we can’t know where we’re going until we know where we’ve been and how we got there,” Haggit said.
 “Otherwise, you’re just (in) the dark.”

 It could take years to look through all the documents.
-But so far, Haggit’s work has revealed racial restrictions in Denver that targeted people in “a mix” of ways.
+But so far, their work has revealed racial restrictions in Denver that targeted people in “a mix” of ways.

 “Sometimes, it’s excluding ‘Negro’ or ‘Asian’ or ‘Mongoloid’ or whatever terms they used.
 And sometimes it just says only White people” can live in a certain house, Haggit said.